balena-io/balena-cli/doc/cli.markdown

 The web dashboard can be used to switch a device to local mode: https://www.balena.io/docs/learn/develop/local-mode/ Note that local mode requires a supervisor version of at least v7.21.0.
+The logs from only a single service can be shown with the --service flag.

 It is also possible to run a push to a local mode device in live mode.
 This will watch for changes in the source directory and perform an